Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/rsa/LUDICOLO-squeamishossifrage.md

 Now since we've shown n is a power of g mod M, we can choose g to be one of the n's!

-The ideal g will have the highest order mod M and pass the discrete log test for all of the n's:
+The ideal g will have the highest order mod M: